 4. Choose an E-commerce website builder

 Until recently, building an E-commerce website required engaging an E-commerce development company or building an in-house team.
+Now, with the advent of advanced technologies and increased accessibility, businesses have the option to partner with an ecommerce website development services provider to create their online stores.
 Both these options were time-consuming and expensive as well.
 Also, it was difficult to make any changes to the E-commerce website since there were a lot of stakeholders involved.

 However, a new breed of E-commerce website builders has come into the foray that makes it easy to build websites.
 They offer drag-and-drop components that require no coding or previous development expertise.

 The most popular E-commerce website builder that offers end-to-end features, including order management, staff management, and customer management.
 Shopify comes with a bunch of free and paid apps that will boost the performance of your E-commerce store.
 You can read about seven of the best Shopify apps in our blog post here.